jina-ai/finetuner/docs/advanced-topics/advanced-methods.md

 The ArcFace and CosFace both deviate from the traditional SphereFace by including a margin and scaling parameter, which can be used to increase the boundary between each class.
 If an item's embedding is within the boundary of the class it belongs to, then no loss is incurred.
 Choosing appropriate values for the margin and scaling parameter is important for effective training, for more information on how ArcFace and CosFace calculate loss, and how these parameters affect the output, see this article on [loss metrics for deep learning](https://hav4ik.github.io/articles/deep-metric-learning-survey#cosface).

-Since only one sample is needed to calculate the loss with the ArcFace and CosFace functions, there are no constraints on what each batch needs to contain, unlike Triplet Margin Loss, which uses a `ClassSampler` to construct batches an equal amount of each class in the batch.
+Since only one sample is needed to calculate the loss with the ArcFace and CosFace functions, there are no constraints on what each batch needs to contain, unlike Triplet Margin Loss which uses a `ClassSampler` to construct batches an equal amount of each class in the batch.
 Instead, we can construct batches using random sampling, a much simpler method which consequently takes less time to construct a batch.
-By default, runs created ArcFace or Cosface loss will use random sampling, however you can specify which type of sampling method you would like to use like so:
+By default, runs created using ArcFace or Cosface loss will use random sampling, however you can specify which type of sampling method you would like to use like so:

 ```diff
 run = finetuner.fit(